bobosola/simplealbum/README.md

 ## Acknowledgements

-Simple Album was designed and directed by me (Bob Osola) and built by the Kimi 2.6 coding agent.
-The documentation was originally written by Kimi but humanised by me.
+Simple Album was designed and directed by me (Bob Osola).
+It was built using the [`pi`](https://pi.dev) harness using Kimi 2.6, and updated with DeepSeek-V4.1-Flash.
+The documentation was originally written by the models but gently humanised by me.